niplav/site/text_reviews.md

 to the hierarchical behavior in chickens (much more strongly than in cows, actually a major factor of injury in cage-free egg production), the book presents an industrial-scale mountain of interesting facts about animal agriculture.
+The best parts of the book pretty much scream to be flashcardized.

-Their judgement seems well informed and not particularly strongly clouded by bias, and presented in a empathetic, but also neutral tone (except in the case of them glossing over the fact that surgeries such as castration on animals are performed without anaesthetics, seemingly regarding this as completely acceptable).
+Norwood's & Lusk's judgement seems well informed and not particularly strongly clouded by bias, and presented in a empathetic, but also neutral tone (except in the case of them glossing over the fact that surgeries such as castration on animals are performed without anaesthetics, seemingly regarding this as completely acceptable).

 However, not everything is golden under the sun.
 The chapter on philosophy is especially painful (or might this just be my Gell-Mann